jmanprz/pypipedrive/docs/source/getting-started.rst

 Installation
 ------------

-Add the `pyPipedrive <https://pypi.org/project/pypipedrive>`_ library to your project just as you would any other:
+Add the `pypipedrive <https://pypi.org/project/pypipedrive>`_ library to your project just as you would any other:

 .. code-block:: shell